xiaeryu/Bacterial-genomics/README.md

 #### Step 4.
 De novo assembly
 ##### De novo assembly
 Short sequencing reads are assembled with de novo assembly software into long contigs for downstream analysis.
 The software we have been using is [Velvet](https://www.ebi.ac.uk/~zerbino/velvet/), of which the parameters can be optimized with [VelvetOptimiser](http://bioinformatics.net.au/software.velvetoptimiser.shtml).
+**Update:** Based on an in house assessment of assembly tools, [SPAdes](http://bioinf.spbau.ru/spades) is suggested to fulfill the task with kmer !
 ##### Summary statistics
 A script named [contigLength.pl](https://github.com/xiaeryu/Bacterial-genomics/blob/master/contigLength.pl) can be found in this repository to check the quality of the assembly.